joowd-k9/clear-api-test/docs/processing_engine/processor_execution_logic_v5.md

 **Applies to:** `BaseProcessor` abstract class and all implementing processor subclasses.

-**Purpose:** Define how a processor run is executed with configurable execution strategies and comprehensive error handling.
+**Purpose:** Define how a processor run is executed with clear separation between execution outputs and factor consolidation, standardized 3-phase pipeline, and comprehensive error handling.

 > ⚠️ NOTE: This document covers only the core execution engine for individual processors.
 It does NOT include orchestration, manual triggers, external API handling logic, or factor management systems.
 >